Bryce Cotton: 2018–19 season: Second championship

-2019–20 season: NBL MVP, Grand Final MVP and championship
+2019–20 season: NBL MVP, grand final MVP and championship

 Cotton returned to the Wildcats for the 2019–20 season having had a quiet off-season rehabbing a nagging thumb injury that he withstood throughout the 2018–19 season.
 In the Wildcats' season opener on October 5, Cotton scored 21 points in a 94–93 win over Melbourne United.
 On October 20, he scored 27 points and made the game-winning two-pointer to lift the Wildcats to a 95–93 win over United.
 On November 10, he scored a then season-high 36 points with six 3-pointers in a 104–85 loss to the Sydney Kings.
 On November 17, he scored 34 points with six 3-pointers in an 88–77 win over the New Zealand Breakers.
 The Wildcats fell to an 8–5 record after losses to Cairns and Adelaide.
 Cotton responded with 100 points over the next four games to help the Wildcats win four straight.
 By the end of that four-game stretch, Cotton had reached 2,000 career points, becoming the 15th Wildcat to do so and the fastest Wildcat to reach the milestone.
 He did so in 94 games and 3,165 minutes, beating former teammate Shawn Redhage's previous record of 95 games and 3,400 minutes.
 On December 28, he scored 18 of his season-high 39 points in the fourth quarter and had a then career-high eight 3-pointers in a 98–85 win over the Kings.
-On February 1, he recorded 30 points and five steals in a 110–100 win over the Kings, becoming the first Wildcat to have 30 points and five steals in a game since Scott Fisher in 1993.
-Cotton sat out the final regular season game, as the Wildcats earned the second seed for the finals with a 19–9 record.
-He ended the regular season as the first player in NBL history to lead the league in scoring (22.6) and steals (1.7) in the same season.
+On February 1, he recorded 30 points and five steals in a 110–100 win over the Kings.
+He sat out the final regular season game, as the Wildcats earned the second seed for the finals with a 19–9 record.
+He finished the regular season as the NBL's scoring leader, averaging 22.6 points per game.
+Along with his 1.7 steals per game, he became the first player in NBL history to lead the league in both scoring and steals.
 At the NBL's end-of-season awards night, Cotton was named in the All-NBL First Team for the third straight year and claimed the NBL Most Valuable Player Award for the second time in three years.
 In doing so, he became the seventh player in NBL history to win the league's MVP award more than once.